LifeTimeScriptKiddie/Note/HTB/Trick/Trick.md

 ```

-Change the weird file name to id_rsa, and change the file permision to 600.
-Gained system access.
+The tester was able to gain system access as non-root user after the file permission was
+changed to 600.

 ```
 └─$ ssh michael@10.10.11.166 -i id_rsa
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@